nulib-ds/bivariate/index.md

 <br>

 ### Goal of this workshop
-> This workshop is meant to serve as an introduction to esri's ArcGIS Online web-based browser.
-It's *completely* fine if this is your first time using ArcGIS Online, or GIS in general.
-We're here to support you.
+> This workshop is meant to serve as an introduction to bivariate choropleth mapping.
+It's a simple workshop that you should be able to replicate on your own afterwards.

 <br>

 By the end of this workshop you will be able to:

-* Define what GIS and web GIS is
+* Distinguish between univariate and bivariate
-* Identify different types of GIS data and formats
+* Type of GIS data including Living Atlas sources
-* Understand basic mapping functions + tools
+* Knowledge of basic symbology functions
-* Create a web map using ArcOnline, like this one:
+* Ability to make a bivariate choropleth map and layout
+* Resources and support opportunities